 Tighten All The Fasteners

 An air compressors runs for most of the day and has a vibrating engine.
 It’s inevitable that the screws, nuts and bolts will loosen eventually.
 It may look like a small matter but this is something that can cause a bigger problem.

 Occasionally Check The Hoses

 The hoses act like the veins of your machine.
 This makes them an important component of a compressor which should be taken seriously.
 Check for cracks and corrosion on the hoses.

 Check And Test The Safety Shutdown System

 The safety shutdown system is vital for any air compressor because it works to mitigate accidents and other hazards.
 This system is supposed to automatically shut down the machine when it overheats or the engines oil pressure has gone too low.
-Read the manual for more details on how to keep this system operational.
+Read the air compressor manual for more details on how to keep this system operational.

-Change The Compressor Filters As Needed
+Change The Air Compressors Air Filter As Needed

 Secondly, it will make the compressor work harder beyond its capacity just to let in air.
 With time, this will take a tool on your air compressor and cause it to breakdown.

 Clean The Fuel Tank

-You have to occasionally clean the fuel tank to ensure optimum operating conditions.
+You have to occasionally clean the fuel storage tank to ensure optimum operating conditions.
 Thoroughly clean the engine at least once in a year.
 This will get rid of residual buildup and guarantee a longer life for your engine.

-Clean The Heat Exchangers
+Clean Heat Exchangers

-At this point, you obviously know that maintaining an air compressor is not an easy feat after all.
+At this point, you obviously know that air compressor maintenance is not an easy feat after all.
 In this case, the heat exchangers have to be cleaned from time to time.
 Every part on the machine has its specific functions and dirt can easily get in the way.